sabertazimi/awesome-notes/notes/web/javascript/javascriptAdvancedNotes.md

 #### JavaScript Lazy Loading

 - [Script Priorities](https://addyosmani.com/blog/script-priorities)
+- `async`:
-- `async`: downloads the script during parsing the document, but will **pause** the parser to execute the script.
+  downloads script during parsing document, but will **pause** parser to execute script.
+- `defer`:
-- `defer`: downloads the script while the document is still parsing, but waits until the document has finished parsing before executing it (**in order**).
+  downloads script during parsing document, and waits until document has finished parsing before executing it.
 - If the script is independent, use `async`.
 - If the scripts rely on each other, use `defer`.
 - If put JavaScript in `<head>`,